 Legal issues can be intimidating and overwhelming.
 Sometimes it is hard to know where to start or which questions to ask.
 The questions and answers below are designed to provide some basic information so that you can get your footing and take steps to advocate for yourself and your loved ones.
 This basic information should not be construed as legal advice for any specific situations and Blackwelder Law, LLC encourages you to contact our office to discuss the specifics of your legal issue.
 We look forward to hearing from you.

 Answer: South Carolina state courts have special names for their criminal and civil courts.
 General Sessions court is the criminal division of South Carolina state courts held in each county.
 Cases heard in criminal court involve felony and misdemeanor charges that carry minimum penalties of more than 30 days and/or a $500 fine and maximum penalties of death.

-Answer: Magistrate Court's are county courts that handle criminal and civil cases that are not heard in General Sessions (criminal) or Common Pleas (civil) court.
+Answer: Magistrate courts are county courts that handle criminal and civil cases that are not heard in General Sessions (criminal) or Common Pleas (civil) court.
 Municipal courts are city courts that do the same.
-For the purposes of criminal charges, Magistrate and Municipal courts handle misdemeanor charges with penalties of 30 days or less and/or a fine of up to $500.
-For civil cases, Magistrate court handles civil cases with claims for damages that do not exceed $7,500 in value.
+For the purposes of criminal charges, magistrate and municipal courts handle misdemeanor charges with penalties of 30 days or less and/or a fine of up to $500.
+For civil cases, magistrate courts handle civil cases with claims for damages that do not exceed $7,500 in value.
 (Civil cases with claims for damages that exceed $7,500 are filed/heard in Common Pleas court.)